-It’s hard to believe, but the first half of 2019 is in the books.
-We saw all the predictions from the telecom thought leaders and industry experts starting in Q4 2018 and continuing through the first half of the year as the early roll-out of trend forecasts circulated throughout the digital and social sphere.
+Each year, we see all the predictions from the telecom thought leaders and industry experts published each year as the early roll-out of trend forecasts circulated throughout the digital and social sphere.
 These topics are all being deliberated in the idea and execution arena today, so we’ll give you our take on what we have seen in the CSP industry and with the customers’ challenges we solve for on a daily basis.

 - Rapid Investment in SDN Continues